GES

 Gandhian Vision and the 73rd Amendment

-Mahatma Gandhi's vision of Gram Swaraj (village self-rule) envisioned every village as a self-governing republic with control over its own affairs.
-During the Constituent Assembly debates, there was a sharp division on the role of village panchayats.
-Gandhi and his followers (including K. Santhanam) advocated for constitutional status for panchayats and village-level democracy.
-Dr. B.R.
-Ambedkar, however, was skeptical of village governance, famously describing Indian villages as "a sink of localism, a den of ignorance, narrow-mindedness and communalism."
-Ambedkar feared that local self-government would entrench caste hierarchies and social inequality.
-The Constituent Assembly eventually placed "organisation of village panchayats" in the Directive Principles (Article 40) rather than making it a justiciable right — a compromise between the two positions.
-It took 42 years after the Constitution came into force for the 73rd Amendment to give constitutional status to panchayats.
-The 73rd Amendment attempted to reconcile the Gandhian vision with Ambedkar's concerns through its reservation provisions (ensuring representation for SCs, STs, and women) while empowering village-level democracy.
-The reservation of one-third seats and chairperson positions for women was particularly transformative — it created the world's largest experiment in women's political representation, with over 14 lakh elected women panchayat representatives serving a constituency of approximately 80 crore rural citizens.
+Gandhi envisioned Gram Swaraj — every village as a self-governing republic.
+During Constituent Assembly debates, sharp division arose.
+Gandhi's followers (K. Santhanam) advocated constitutional status for panchayats.
+Ambedkar was skeptical, calling Indian villages "a sink of localism, a den of ignorance, narrow-mindedness and communalism."
+He feared local self-government would entrench caste hierarchies.
+The Assembly placed panchayat organization in DPSPs (Art 40) — a compromise.
+It took 42 years for the 73rd Amendment to deliver constitutional status.
+The Amendment reconciled both visions through reservation provisions (ensuring SC, ST, and women representation) while empowering village democracy.
+Women's reservation of 1/3 seats and chairperson positions created the world's largest experiment in women's political representation — over 14 lakh elected women serving 80 crore rural citizens.

 Constitutional Finance Commission and Panchayats